QQrex/Pewlett_Hackard_Analysis/README.md

 >
 >Line 13 - Use ORDE BY to short new table by emp_no.

-Next we will export our new table and also check some of the output.
+Next, we will export our new table and also check some of the output.

 ![ert](https://github.com/QQrex/Pewlett_Hackard_Analysis/blob/main/Resources/export%20retirement%20table.PNG)

 ![retirmentop](https://github.com/QQrex/Pewlett_Hackard_Analysis/blob/main/Resources/retirment%20output.PNG)

 After checking our new retirement titles table, we notice that there are duplicate employee numbers.
-Upon further investigation, we can see some employees have been promoted in the campany over the years in the titles table leading to duplicate employee numbers.
+Upon further investigation, we can see some employees have been promoted in the company over the years in the titles table leading to duplicate employee numbers.
 To clean our data, we will have to use SELECT DISTINCT ON to return our new unique retirement table.

 ![ut](https://github.com/QQrex/Pewlett_Hackard_Analysis/blob/main/Resources/unique%20title.PNG)
 > In this block of code, we are returning a single unique row based on the employee number.